barrykooij/wp-car-manager/readme.txt

 * Tweak: Date selectors now have better date ranges.
 * Tweak: Add post-thumbnails theme support if not already supported.
 * Tweak: Added 'wpcm_dashboard_get_vehicles_extra_args' filter.
+* Tweak: Fixed listing item height for items with low or no content.

 = 1.3.5: August 3, 2017 =
 * Tweak: Fixed incorrect 'Min Year' filter in overview.
 It was incorrectly filtering date_to, where it should filter date_from.